By Mara Irons, Director of Marketing for Transformance Advisors

 Should we do Lean Six Sigma instead?

 Research into Lean Six Sigma reveals it is much more about Six Sigma and tends to have very little about the rich features of a Lean Transformation.
-Lean Six Sigma adherents will often treat Lean as a collection of tools, you can sometime use when you work on a Six Sigma project.
+Lean Six Sigma adherents will often treat Lean as a collection of tools, you can use when you work on a Six Sigma project.

 Descriptions of Lean Six Sigma will often place a strong emphasis on using the Define, Measure, Analyze, Improve, and Control (DMAIC) methodology.
 This methodology is big for Six Sigma projects and not very common for Lean projects.